EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

 end
 ```

-Of course you'd want to test all the cases we've implemented, but
+Of course you’d want to test all the cases we’ve implemented, but
-what's worth focusing on is the ability to assert specific attributes
+what’s worth focusing on is the ability to assert specific attributes
 across many different line items.
 This is an extremely reusable tool
 to have in your testing suite.
 Good luck implementing!